Bread and Its Spiritual Significance

 Mark establishes centrality by placing bread and its meaning not only in a long middle section of his gospel but also at the end.
 Mark taught that Jesus was bread for the whole world.
 Not only was Jesus the giver of bread, but Jesus was the bread Himself.

 Luke, the only Gentile writer of the entire Bible, had something to say about bread.
 In fact, some people refer to his writing as the "gospel of bread."
-That's because he wrote so much about bread and its importance.
-He had a lot to say about bread throughout his gospel where Jesus is recognized in the breaking of bread with people.
+That's because he wrote so much about bread and its importance throughout his gospel where Jesus is recognized in the breaking of bread with people.
 Jesus even ate with sinners and tax collectors where they broke bread together.

 Luke carried the theme of breaking bread together over to his other book, The Acts of the Apostles."
 The gospel writer emphasizes the spiritual significance of bread along with its physical qualities.